Sibling Rivalry or Bullying? Discover the Differences

 Sibling Bullying – An Overview

-Bullying is a word that activates our emotions that also negatively.
+Bullying is a word that activates our emotions negatively.
 We assume that the act of bullying is also the same: loud and clear.
 And, most often, this assumption is right but not when we deal with sibling rivalry.

 The concept of sibling rivalry has resulted in so many positive developments and we tend to normalize it so much that we become oblivious when it crosses the line and becomes toxic.